Installation Guide

 If you only want search on specific pages (e.g., your blog or documentation section):

-- Open the specific page in Webflow Designer
+- Open the specific page in site editor

 - Add the Search Bar Script to the page-specific Head Code section

-- Add the Search Bar HTML with a Webflow Embed/custom code element, or build it natively with the same attributes
+- Add the Search Bar HTML with an HTML/custom-code block, or build it natively with the same attributes

 Option 3: Conditional Loading